 Show your support for Brighton and put your money where your mouth is!

-Coral Bookmakers is offering attractive odds on Brighton right now, bet on them to win outright, predict the correct score, scorer or even how many corners Brighton will get in 90 minutes.
+Betfair are offering attractive odds on on Brighton right now, bet on them to win outright, predict the correct score, scorer or even how many corners Brighton will get in 90 minutes.

-Coral Bookmaker are one of the world's leading betting companies and Operates Licensed Betting Offices throughout the UK, Opening an online account with Coral bookmakers is easy and by far the most convient way of betting on Brighton and safer than your average goalkeepers hands.
+Betfair are one of the world's leading Online betting companies it's easy and by far the most convient way of betting on Brighton and safer than your average goalkeepers hands.

-Betting online is made simple by Corals quick loading and easy to use website.
+Betting online is made simple by Betfair's quick loading and easy to use website.
 Registering couldn’t be easier and before you can say 'goal' you can be betting on Brighton.

 Brighton and Hove Albion is based in the coastal city of Brighton & Hove, East Sussex.
 They currently play in the Football League Championship, the second tier of the English football league system, hosting games at the 30,750-capacity Falmer Stadium, Which is sponsored by American Express and is usually known as the Amex.